chai-deshpande/LogExec/README.md

 LogExec
 =======

 Logs the execution time for units/blocks of code.
 Often times while optimizing code for performance we need to know what is the execution time for blocks of code.
-LogExec can be very easily used to print the execution time for blocks of codeby avoid a lot of the boilerplate code.
+LogExec can be very easily used to log the execution time for blocks of code.
+Using a library like LogExec helps avoid a lot of the boilerplate code.

 LogExec uses the Common.Logging abstraction library so that it is not tied to any specific logging provider.